tonyly/the_refactory/README.md

 todo

 10/16-10/20
-- deleting users on admin deletes everything (children deletion)
-  - don't delete clients when i delete a project
+- client page

 - jenky screen issue, what is it?

-- client page
 - message feature

 Misc.